Firefly Alpha: Design

-The Alpha first stage is powered by four Reaver 1 LOX / RP-1 tap-off cycle engines, delivering 736 kN of thrust.
-The second stage is powered by one Lightning 1 LOX / RP-1 engine, delivering 70.1 kN of thrust with a specific impulse (Isp) of 322 seconds.
+The Alpha first stage is powered by four Reaver LOX / RP-1 tap-off cycle engines, delivering 736 kN of thrust.
+The second stage is powered by one Lightning LOX / RP-1 engine, delivering 70.1 kN of thrust with a specific impulse (Isp) of 322 seconds.
 Lightning 1 was test-run for nearly 5 minutes on 15 March 2018 during a long duration test fire on Firefly's Test Stand 1 in Briggs, Texas.

 The Alpha airframe uses all carbon-fiber composite material in its construction.
 Using carbon-fiber makes the rocket more fuel efficient because the use of denser materials like titanium and aluminum would result in a heavier airframe, which would require more fuel to launch.

 Intended usage

 Alpha is designed to launch up to 1170 kg of payload to a 200 km low Earth orbit, or up to 745 kg payload to a 500 km Sun-synchronous orbit, suitable for CubeSats and other small payloads.
 Primary payloads can be integrated by themselves or with a secondary payload, with vehicle capacity for up to 6 CubeSats.
 This allows Firefly's customers to have a dedicated small-satellite launcher, reducing the issues of ridesharing payloads and secondary payloads.
 These smaller satellites can have an orbit that is not determined by a larger payload and can launch on their own schedule instead of waiting on the readiness of all other payloads.

-Alpha is also intended to be a direct American competitor in the small satellite market to India's Polar Satellite Launch Vehicle (PSLV), as the company believes that PLSV's ride-share capability threatens U.S. domestic launchers in this market.
+Alpha is also intended to be a direct American competitor in the small satellite market to India's Polar Satellite Launch Vehicle (PSLV), as the company believes that PSLV's ride-share capability threatens U.S. domestic launchers in this market.